How often does my vehicle have to be tested?

 - Six model-years and newer do not need a biennial (every other year) inspection.

 - Four model-years and newer do not need a change-of-ownership inspection.

 To determine the first year a vehicle is subject to a biennial or change-of-ownership Smog Check, add six or four, respectively, to the model year of a vehicle.
-For example, a 2010 model-year vehicle will first be subject to a biennial Smog Check in 2016 (2010 + 6 = 2016) and a change-of-ownership Smog Check in 2014 (2010 + 4 = 2014).
+For example, a 2010 model-year vehicle will first be subject to a biennial Smog Test in 2016 (2010 + 6 = 2016) and a change-of-ownership Smog Test in 2014 (2010 + 4 = 2014).

-Diesel-powered vehicles 1998 and newer with a gross vehicle weight rating of 14,000 pounds and less require a Smog Check.
+Diesel-powered vehicles 1998 and newer with a gross vehicle weight rating of 14,000 pounds and less require a Smog Test.